Sydney–Perth rail corridor

 The corridor is heavily trafficked by long-distance freight trains.

 As of 2008, the rail corridor carried 81 per cent of land freight between the eastern states and Perth, up from 60 per cent in 1996–97; and in November 2007, 3.46 billion gross tonne-kilometres of freight was carried, a record at the time.

 As of 2022, major freight operators on the corridor included Pacific National, Aurizon, and SCT Logistics.

-The Indian Pacific, an experiential tourism passenger train, operates along the entire route.
+The Indian Pacific, an experiential tourism passenger train, operates along the entire route, with the journey typically taking three days.
 Its sister train, The Ghan, travels over part of the corridor – from Adelaide to Tarcoola – before it proceeds north to Darwin.
 Some local passenger services operate at each end (in Western Australia and New South Wales) but not in the central part, in South Australia.

 Until the route was converted to standard gauge in 1970, differing choices of track gauges by three state governments required passengers and freight to be trans-shipped at Broken Hill, Port Pirie, and Kalgoorlie.
 These stations were on the following lines (from east to west):